Rolling power outages avoided Monday, PG&E urging customers to conserve through Wednesday

-FRESNO, California (KGPE) – As the state’s electrical supply is pushed to its limit during the heatwave, on Monday, power outages threatened about 3 million homes and businesses in California.
+FRESNO, California (KSEE) – As the state’s electrical supply is pushed to its limit during the heatwave, on Monday, power outages threatened about 3 million homes and businesses in California.

 Around 8 p.m. the California Independent System Operator lifted its stage 2 declaration meaning there was enough energy to avoid blackouts.